lbarnes86/NYTimesArticleSearch/README.md

 ## Description

->This application can be used to search articles within the New York Times database.
+>This application can be used to search New York Times articles in their database using the NYTimes API.

 ## Usage